Ekkusuu/Network_Labs/lab3/README.md

 ### Test Suite (tests/test_board.py)

-Comprehensive test suite with **26 tests** covering all aspects of the Memory Scramble game implementation.
+Comprehensive test suite with **29 tests** covering all aspects of the Memory Scramble game implementation, including **explicit tests for all 11 game rules (1-A through 3-B)**.
 Each test validates specific functionality and game rules.

 ---